izzy2lost/UnrealEngineUWP/Engine/Source/Programs/UnrealCloudDDC/README.md

 ```

 # Monitoring
 We use Datadog to monitor our services, as such UnrealCloudDDC is instrumented to work well with that service.
-But all logs are delivered as structured logs to stdout, so any monitoring service that understands structured logs should be able to monitor it quite well.
+All logs are delivered as structured logs to stdout, so any monitoring service that understands structured logs should be able to monitor it quite well.
+Traces are output using OpenTelemetry formats so any monitoring service that can ingest that should be compatible.

 ## Health Checks
 All UnrealCloudDDC services use health checks to monitor themselves, any background services they may run and any dependent service they may have (DB / Blob store etc).